 Submission Preparation ChecklistAs part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

 - It is assumed that all authors have read the manuscript and agreed to its content.
 The manuscript should be original, the data should not have been published in or be currently under consideration by another journal.
 It is also presumed that all authors accept the general journal policies.
+The corresponding author confirms that he/she has authority to act on behalf of all co-authors in all matters pertaining to publication of the manuscript including supplementary material.

 - The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines (see below).